wizzdi/flexicore-boot-integration-demo/README.md

 See below the created JSON, look for the APIs created at each stage.
 [getAllInvokers result](https://github.com/wizzdi/flexicore-boot-integration-demo/blob/1c6616a586cd4cf41f9e1acb9954e369b8c8027e/invokers.json)

-Expalaining how to use Invokers and other Classes for dynamic User Interface is out of scope for this tutorial, you can contact us for further help.
+Explaining how to use Invokers and other Classes for dynamic User Interface is out of scope for this tutorial, you can contact us for further help.